Have you ever heard of the mask of pregnancy? I actually wouldn’t be surprised at all if this is completely unfamiliar to you!

 Unfortunately, a lot of the products that are effective in treating melasma aren’t safe to use during pregnancy.

 Certain face cleansers and moisturizers can actually irritate your skin, making melasma worse.
 For this reason, it’s best to stick to mild products when searching for face products while pregnant.

 The same information applies to makeup products during pregnancy.
-Products that are gentle and for sensitive skin are the ones you want to stick to, to avoid making the melasma worse.
+Products that are gentle and for sensitive skin are the ones you want to stick with, to avoid making the melasma worse.

 Wives’ tales surrounding fertility, pregnancy, baby sex prediction, etc. have been around for ages!

-And while there’s no scientific proof to back them, they can be a lot of fun to sift through to determine which hold or held true for you.
+And while there’s no scientific proof to back them, they can be a lot of fun to sift through to determine which held true for you.

 As you have learned from this article, melasma is primarily caused by hormone fluctuations that occur during pregnancy.
 Yeah, sun exposure can play a role and certain beauty products can aggravate or worsen it, but for the most part, it’s the hormones.

 There are people that will say being pregnant with a girl baby will “steal your beauty”.
 This simply is in reference to any kind of acne development or unusual skin changes that might occur during pregnancy.